Inside: Japanese knotweed blooms in the late summer when few other plants do, a boon for insects of all kinds, especially bees.

-At this time of year in western Washington, you can hear these bushes before you see them.
+At certain times of the year in western Washington, you can hear these bushes before you see them.
 They are alive with pollinators and are particularly attractive to honey bees.
 Many beekeepers manage to harvest a monofloral honey from the vast stands found locally.
-And if you don’t harvest, it makes a great late-summer boost to a colony’s winter pantry.
+And if they don’t harvest, it makes a great late-summer boost to a colony’s winter pantry.

 The honey is dark and flavorful, and many people compare it to a mild form of buckwheat honey.
 I’ve tried it and, personally, I don’t taste a resemblance.
-Still, it is good and definitely worth a try—you can often find it sold as “bamboo honey,” especially on the east coast.
+Still, it is good and worth a try—you can often find it sold as “bamboo honey,” especially on the East Coast.
 The sample I had crystallized quickly at a rate similar to buckwheat honey.